🎯 10 Best Newsletter Ads This Week (Apr 18-24)

 Starting our analysis this week is The Rundown’s very simple notebook-style ad.

-The elementary-style drawings reinforce the message that this is approachable for anyone.
 What makes this ad effective is that it addresses both a problem and offers a simple solution.

 The problem?
 Wasting time on social media.
 The solution?
 Their newsletter with a clear benefit.
 They make AI, a complex topic, feel accessible to complete beginners.